rcsoccersim/manual/source/coach.rst

 The standard coach language was developed to enable coaches to work together with teams from different research groups.
 One of the design goals was to have clear semantics that should prevent misinterpretation from both the players and the coach.
-The language is based on low-level concepts that can be combined to construct new high level concepts.
+The language is based on low-level concepts that can be combined to construct new high-level concepts.

-Additionally, coaches cancommunicate a certain number of freeform messages that may be arbitrary strings to the players during non-*'play_on'*-modes.
+Additionally, coaches can communicate a certain number of freeform messages that may be arbitrary strings to the players during non-*'play_on'*-modes.
 See Section 7.6.2 for details.
 Be aware though, that freeform messages probably will not be understood by other teams if you plan to use your coach with other teams.

-The language description below is the improved and extended version of the language developed by the community, as it is supported by server version8.x.
+The language description below is the improved and extended version of the language developed by the community, as it is supported by server version 8.x.
 While the first version of CLang is still supported by the server, its use is not encouraged.
-A complete description of this first version can be found in them anual for server version 7.
-It is hoped that all interested researchers will continue to develop CLang in order to make it a useful tool for multi-agent research.
+A complete description of this first version can be found in the manual for server version 7.
+It is hoped that all interested researchers will continue to develop CLang to make it a useful tool for multi-agent research.

 Some concepts were derived from Unilang [14] (e.g. definitions and several actions)